Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

-Skip the firewall rule configurations, as this will be configured in the next section.
+Skip the firewall rule configurations, as this is configured in the next section.

 -